Structural Stability for Fibrewise Anosov Diffeomorphisms on Principal Torus Bundles: Introduction

 and

 \end{itemize}

-Classification of Anosov diffeomorpisms is a well-known open problem.
+Classification of Anosov diffeomorphisms is a well-known open problem.
 Examples are only known on tori, nilmanifolds and infranilmanifolds.
 The very first examples of Anosov diffeomorphisms are hyperbolic automorphisms which are given by hyperbolic matrices in $GL(d,\Z)$ whose action on $\R^d$ descends to the torus $\T^d$.
-J. Franks \cite{franks1} proved that any Anosov diffeomorphisms which is homotopic to a hyperbolic automorphism is, in fact, conjugate to this automorphism.
-A. Manning \cite{manning1} then completed classification on tori (and more generally on infranilmanifolds) by proving that any Anosov diffeomorphism on the torus is homotopic to a hyperbolic automorphism.
+J. Franks \cite{franks1} proved that every Anosov diffeomorphism which is homotopic to a hyperbolic automorphism is, in fact, conjugate to this automorphism.
+A. Manning \cite{manning1} then completed the classification on tori (and more generally on infranilmanifolds) by proving that every Anosov diffeomorphism on the torus is homotopic to a hyperbolic automorphism.
+We would usually refer to such a property as the \emph{global structural stability}.
+More precisely, there is a linear model for every Anosov diffeomorphism.
+The word ``global'' is in contrast to the local version of structural stability, where we consider whether two diffeomorphisms that are close in $C^r$-topology for some $r\geq 0$ are conjugate.

 Now suppose $p:E\to B$ is a $C^1$ principal torus bundle where $E$ and $B$ are smooth compact manifolds.
+Roughly speaking, $E$ is a topological space endowed with a free action of the torus $\T^d=\R^d/\Z^d$.
+We will include a more detailed definition and properties of this object in the preliminary section below.
 Fix a Riemannian metric $\|\cdot\|$ on $E$.
 Then the tangent space splits $TE=V\oplus H$, where $V=\ker(dp)$ denotes the vertical bundle tangent to the fibres and $H$ the horizontal bundle which is its orthogonal complement.
-We call a $C^1$ diffeomorphism $F:E\to E$ a \emph{fibrewise Anosov diffeomorphism} if it satisfies the flollowing conditions. \begin{itemize} \item[1.]
-There exists a continuous splitting of the vertical bundle $V=V^s\oplus V^u$ which is preserved under the derivative $dF$.
+We call a $C^1$ diffeomorphism $F:E\to E$ a \emph{fibrewise Anosov diffeomorphism} if it satisfies the following conditions. \begin{itemize} \item[1.]
+There exists a splitting of the vertical bundle $V=V^s\oplus V^u$ which is preserved under the derivative $dF$.
 (In particular $V$ is $dF$-invariant.) \item[2.]
-There exists constants $C$ and $\lambda\in (0,1)$, such that for all $n>0$ we have
+There exist constants $C$ and $\lambda\in (0,1)$, such that for all $n>0$ we have

 and

 \end{itemize}

 If $G:E\to E$ is a fibre-preserving map on a principal $\T^d$ bundle that satisfies $G(e.g)=G(e).Ag$, for some $A\in GL(d,\Z)$ and all $e\in E,g\in\T^d$ in the structure group, then we call $G$ an \emph{$A$-map}.
 In particular, when $A$ is hyperbolic, we call $G$ a \emph{fibrewise affine Anosov diffeomorphism}.